 Starosel Temple - Only discovered in 2000 this enormous temple comprises of a vault tomb, another tomb with colonnade and several cenotaphs dating from the 5th-4th century BC.

-Arrive at Sofia airport and transfer (about 1h30/125 km) by minibus to Belashtitsa, a village located a few kilometers from Plovdiv, considered the cultural capital of Bulgaria.
+Arrive at Sofia airport and transfer (about 1h30/125 km) by minibus to Belashtitsa, a village located a few kilometers from Plovdiv and considered the cultural capital of Bulgaria.
 Here you will find traces of civilizations much older than the Romans.
 You can spend the afternoon visiting this historic city, including a visit to the Ethnographic Museum and the ancient theatre; one of the best preserved in the country.
 Dinner and overnight in a very comfortable hotel with pool and spa.

 TSARATSOVO – HISAR